Indian Creek Ranch

 We are proud to be members of the American Kennel Club, America's Pet Registry Inc., Continental Kennel Club, and the American Canine Association.
 We are a very small, family owned and operated professional pet breeder.
 Although it is a hobby for our family, we believe in accountability.
 We are also a licensed Missouri Business.
 We are USDA licensed and inspected to ship.
 Also we are licensed and inspected by the MO Dept. of Ag.
 We are also inspected by AKC and our local Veterinarian office.

-We offer Designer Breed First Generation Cavapoos (King Charles Cavelier crossed with a Poodle) and Purebred Miniature Pinscher Puppies.
+We offer Designer Breed First Generation Cavapoos (King Charles Cavelier crossed with a Poodle) and Purebred APRI Miniature Pinscher Puppies.
 We also have AKC German Shepherd puppies at this time.

 For your convenience, SHIPPING IS INCLUDED in the United States.
-You may reserve a puppy with a $300.00 non-refundable downpayment.
+You may reserve a puppy with a $300.00 Non-refundable SQUARE Deposit Invoice.
 Puppies are ready to go at 8 weeks old!

 TAKING CARE OF YOUR NEW PUPPY